What is this?

 What happens if a character is dropped by their player?

-On the opposite side, sometimes she will be so pissed off by a character that they may be turned into a mindless animal, inanimate object, or cinder spirit as punishment for the indefinite future.
-Other characters will not always know which one of these things occurred unless they ask and the Ringmaster feels like telling.
 Characters can also be dropped via death, but only if they have already contributed significantly to the game, have mod permission, and the death is plotted/threaded out.
-If a character dies in game they cannot be apped again.
+If a character dies in game they cannot be apped again, by that player or anyone else.

 Can characters be canon updated?